WatermelonSeng/i-dont-know-help/A-Monster-Calls-but-without-As.md

 *Conor.*

 There once more.
 Conor gulped.
-The month was oddly hot, with his window still open.
+The month kept being oddly hot, with his window still open.
 The sounds of the blinds shushing in the slight breeze could sound possibly like-

 *Conor.*